cxnoii/Spotipy-Song-Recommendation-System/README.md

 # Project Overview

-The purpose of this project is to create an application to recommend Spotify songs to users based on their songs preferences.
+The purpose of this project is to use an unsupervised learning model to create an application to recommend Spotify songs to a user.
 Songs found within the Spotify database have a number of characteristics that we will be analyzing using Machine Learning.

 # Research Questions